-The cooking method hails back to its Hainanese roots.
+The cooking method hails back to its Hainanese roots, with a few uniquely Singaporean twists.
 The chicken is steeped in boiling water or blanched till it is fully cooked, before soaking it in cold water to ensure the meat remains tender.
 In a local twist, the chicken can also be roasted or braised in soya sauce for a different taste.

 In Singapore, the dish is infused with local Cantonese influences which inspired the tangy red chilli sauce dip and the use of tender and young chicken.

 It is, however, the rice and chilli sauce that can make or break the dish.
-The rice, cooked in chicken stock with ginger and pandan leaves, with just the right amount of oiliness.
-And the chilli must have the right blend of spiciness and sourness.
+The rice, cooked in chicken stock with ginger and pandan leaves, should have just the right amount of oiliness, while the chilli must possess the right blend of both spiciness and sourness.

 To taste this local delight for yourself, check out this link.